hardcodes/lmtyas/README.md

 The values for `iss` and `aud` do technically not really matter, they are just meant for the user of the access token. so that they know, what the token is used for.

-You can use this web service to tell them the token in a secure way ;-)
+You can use this web service to send them the token in a secure way ;-)

 **Token usage**